SchifferLab/ROBUST/README.md

 Molecular dynamics simulations are well suited for studying molecular recognition.
 A key challenge is the derivation of meaningful descriptors from the raw MD coordinates.

-ROBUST provides a set tools to calculate physics based descriptors from molecular dynamics simulations.
+ROBUST provides a set of tools to calculate physics based descriptors from molecular dynamics simulations.

 Along with the transformers we provide a number of examples cases.